MicrosoftDocs/azure-docs/articles/log-analytics/log-analytics-overview.md

 ## Creating alerts from Log Analytics data

-Use [Azure Alerts](../monitoring-and-diagnostics/monitoring-overview-unified-alerts.md) to proactively notify you of critical conditions in Log Analytics data.
-A query is automatically run at regular intervals and an alert created if the results match specific criteria.
+Use [Azure Alerts](../monitoring-and-diagnostics/monitoring-overview-unified-alerts.md) to proactively notify you of conditions in Log Analytics data that are important to you.
+A query is automatically run at scheduled intervals and an alert created if the results match specific criteria.
 This allows you combine alerting from Log Analytics with other sources such as near real time alerts [Azure Monitor](../monitoring-and-diagnostics/monitoring-near-real-time-metric-alerts.md) and application exceptions [Application Insights](../application-insights/app-insights-alerts.md), sharing [Action groups](../monitoring-and-diagnostics/monitoring-action-groups.md) for response to alert conditions.

 ![Alert](media/log-analytics-overview/alerts.png)